lcnetdev/lds-processing/README.md

 pip install -r requirements.txt
 ~~~

-At this point you will need to modify at least one file to get going:
+At this point you will need to modify at least one file to get going, but see the below first:

 ~~~bash
 cp config/config.default.yaml config/config.yaml